KvbiDSG/My-Personal-Portfolio/README.md

 # My-Personal-Portfolio
-Here is my ever-growing personal portfolio.
+Here is my ever-growing personal portfolio, created by myself with guide help.
 In addition to the most important information, there are some interesting features, such as changing the theme.

 # Check it!